 Brought on in 2014 to found the RISD Co-Works Research Lab program, David Kim leads the development of interdisciplinary courses, research and experimental making initiatives and department-neutral strategies for emerging technologies.

-Following a career as a cancer and genetics research scientist, he returned to school for Interdisciplinary Computing in the Arts at UCSD and again for the Digital Media MFA at RISD.
-He has served as educational director for The Periscope Project, director of digital stage effects for Butterworth Dance Company and a high school math, science and English instructor.
+Following a career as a cancer and genetics research scientist, Kim returned to school for Interdisciplinary Computing in the Arts at UCSD and again for the Digital Media MFA program at RISD.
+He has been educational director of The Periscope Project, director of digital stage effects for Butterworth Dance Company and a high school math, science and English instructor.